 Among the many possible uses of these places, tourism is one of the activities that can have a more drastic impact in the management of heritage places, both positively and negatively.

+You are invited to a Zoom meeting.
 When: Nov 15, 2020 12:00 PM Greenwich Mean Time

 Europa Nostra has always insisted that defending cultural heritage is more than a cultural issue: it is also a peace and security issue.
 It is inseparable from the vital goal of defending our humanity and our planet as a whole.
 Cultural heritage does not belong to one nation, one country or one region alone: cultural heritage is part of our shared humanity and our shared history.
 Once lost, it is lost forever and for all.
 To preserve, share and transmit this heritage to the next generation is, therefore, a joint responsibility of us all: international organisations, governments, heritage professionals and civil society alike.